Deportation of Koreans in the Soviet Union: Historiography

 All of the Stalinist orders for the "total deportation" of the thirteen nationalities (from 1937 to 1951) list each of the peoples by ethnicity as well as by a charge of treason.
 Soviet law required that one's guilt or innocence (for treason) should be determined individually and it should also be determined in a court of law prior to sentencing (per the 1936 Constitution).
 Finally, on the other end of the "primordial" spectrum, the Eastern Slavs (Russians, Ukrainians, Belarusians) were inherently seen as being more loyal and more representative of the Soviet people.
-According to Chang, this is a deviation from socialism and Marxist-Leninism.
+According to Chang, this is a deviation from socialism and Marxist–Leninism.

 Relationship with contemporary South Korea

 Following the dissolution of the Soviet Union, several Koreans in Central Asia travelled to South Korea to visit their distant relatives, but most of them declined to permanently move to South Korea, citing cultural differences, and there was never a major movement for the repatriation of Soviet Koreans.

 Missionaries from South Korea have traveled to Central Asia and Russia to teach the Korean language for free at schools and universities which are located there.
 K-pop music inspired a new generation of Central Asian Koreans to learn Korean.
 Korean films and dramas were popular in Uzbekistan in the 2000s, especially among the local Korean population.
-Due to hostilities towards non-Muslims in independent Uzbekistan, some local Koreans moved to South Korea.
+Due to limited economic opportunities in independent Uzbekistan, some local Koreans moved to South Korea.
 The bilateral turnover between Kazakhstan and Korea amounted to $505.6 million in 2009.
 In 2014, Seoul City established the Seoul Park in Tashkent in an attempt to forge cultural ties between South Korea and Uzbekistan.
 In July 2017, on the 80th anniversary of the deportation, Tashkent officials unveiled a monument to the Korean victims.
 The ceremony was attended by Seoul's Mayor Park Won-soon.